Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 2. Loop Type

-The basic loop configuration is as shown in the Fig. 1.4 (b).
-The parts usually move in one the direction around loop with the capability to stop and be transferred to the any station.
-The loading and unloading station are the typically located at one end of the loop .
+The basic loop configuration is as shown in Fig. 1.4 (b).
+The parts usually move in one direction around the loop, with the capability to stop and be transferred to any station.
+The loading and unloading stations are typically located at one end of the loop.

-The configuration is as shown in the Fig. 1.4 (c).
-The loading and unloading station is the typically located at the same end.
-The sequence to the operation/transfer of parts from one the machine tool to another is in the form of ladder steps as shown .
+The configuration is as shown in Fig. 1.4 (c).
+The loading and unloading stations are typically located at the same end.
+The sequence for the operation or transfer of parts from one machine tool to another is in the form of ladder steps, as shown.

 4. Open Field Type

-The configuration of the open field is as shown in the Fig.1.4 (d).
-The loading and unloading station is the typically located at the same end.
-The parts will go through all the substations, such as the CNC machines, coordinate measuring machines and the wash station by help of the AGV’s from one substation to the another.
+The configuration of the open field is as shown in Fig. 1.4 (d).
+The loading and unloading stations are typically located at the same end.
+The parts will go through all the substations, such as the CNC machines, coordinate measuring machines, and wash station, with the help of the AGVs from one substation to another.

 5. Robot Cantered Type

-Robot centered cell is the relatively new form of the flexible system in which one or more robots are used as the material handling systems as shown in the Fig.1.4 (e).
-Industrial robots can be the equipped with grippers that make them well suited for handling of the rotational parts.
+A robot-centred cell is a relatively new form of flexible system in which one or more robots are used as material handling systems, as shown in Fig. 1.4 (e).
+Industrial robots can be equipped with grippers that make them well suited for handling rotational parts.

 Objectives of an FMS